fbpx

 They are almost always fake!
 While these builder enticements sound good to unsuspecting buyers, understand that nothing is free, and no builder is giving away anything.

-The actual cost of whatever they are offering you is either ALREADY PRICED INTO THE HOME if it is an upgrade, or built into a higher interest rate on their loan than the interest rate you could get from any other lender.
+The actual cost of whatever they are offering you is either ALREADY PRICED INTO THE HOME, or they build the cost into a higher interest rate on their loan than the interest rate you could get from any outside lender.
 They use these fake incentive to entice, or lure unsuspecting buyers into using their internal or preferred lender, where they will make even more money off you, then just what they make from building the home.

 So what is wrong with using their preferred lender?

-Nothing, if in most cases you like paying higher interest rates than you would get using just about any lender not affiliated with the builder, or if you want to just feel like you got a free upgrade that was already built into the homes price.
+The second, and more important, is that in most cases you'll be paying higher interest rates than you would get using just about any lender not affiliated with the builder.

 We commonly see clients pay about 1/4% higher interest rate using the builders preferred lender than using us.
 On a $400,000 loan, this amounts to about $60 per month higher payment.
 This amount to over $21,000 on a 30-year fixed loan.
 PRETTY BAD MATH.

-Builders make a LOT of extra money with these sales tricks.
+Builders make a LOT of extra money with these sales tactics.
 Sadly, all the home owner got was a higher payment, and a phony sense of getting a deal, when they actually got zero in return.
-It sickens me knowing people think their home is worth more than they bought it for because of the 'free finished basement' or other enticement that actually ins't real.
+It sickens me knowing people think their home is worth more than they bought it for because of the 'free finished basement' or other enticement that actually isn't real.

 It is illegal for a builder to force you to use their lender.

 Yes, it is illegal to 'force' someone to use a specific lender.
-This is why you bait you with phony incentives.
+This is why they you bait you with phony incentives.
 The law states it is OK for a builder to offer an incentive, but it also says the enticement has to be bona fide (real).
-While government enforcement agencies know this is going on, it is hard to prove the phony enticement because of how easy it is for the builder to hide true costs in the construction costs.
+While government enforcement agencies know this is going on, it is hard to prove the phony enticement because of how easy it is for the builder to simply hide true costs in the construction costs into a higher purchase price.

 TIP: If you talk about using your own lender, and the builder fights hard to prevent it, this is a clear sign of the phony incentive game.